Key takeaways

 Scope sets expectations, deliverables, and accountability.
 If scope is vague, reconciliations slip, credits do not match, and notices follow.
 Typical modules include:

-• Bookkeeping: day to day postings, fixed asset register, depreciation.
+- Bookkeeping: day to day ledger entries, fixed asset register, depreciation schedules.

-• Reconciliations: bank, debtors and creditors, GST ledgers books versus GSTR 2B, TDS credits books versus 26AS or AIS, payment gateways, ecommerce, payroll liabilities.
+- Reconciliations: bank, debtors and creditors, GST ledgers (books versus GSTR 2B), TDS credits (books versus 26AS or AIS), payment gateways, ecommerce settlements, payroll liabilities.
 See Form 26AS and Annual Information Statement AIS.

-• Tax and compliance where in scope: GST returns such as GSTR 1 and GSTR 3B, annual return, TDS and TCS returns, income tax computations and returns for the entity.
-See TDS and income tax services.
+- Tax and compliance where in scope: GST returns such as GSTR 1 and GSTR 3B, annual return (GSTR 9 and GSTR 9C), TDS and TCS returns, income tax computations and returns for the entity.

-• Management reporting: monthly or quarterly Profit and Loss, Balance Sheet, Cash Flow, ageing, and notes on key variances or trends.
+- Management reporting: monthly or quarterly Profit and Loss, Balance Sheet, Cash Flow, ageing, burn rate, runway, and notes on key variances or trends.

 How delivery works, data flow and cadence

-• Onboarding: business model scoping, GST and TDS profile, payroll, then access setup for accounting software, bank view, GST, income tax, and MCA portals.
+- Onboarding: business model scoping, GST and TDS profile, payroll headcount, then access setup for accounting software (commonly Tally or cloud ledgers), bank view, GST portal, income tax portal, and MCA portal.
 Opening balances are migrated.
 Cut offs, approvals, and reporting timelines are mapped.

-• Document sharing: structured email, secure portals or document systems, managed shared drives, controlled mobile capture routed to folders, and direct downloads from banks, ecommerce, and payment gateways with read only access wherever possible.
+- Document sharing: structured email, secure portals or document systems, managed shared drives, controlled mobile capture routed to folders, and direct downloads from banks, ecommerce platforms, and payment gateways with read only access wherever possible.

-• Recording and classification: bank feeds or imports matched to invoices, GST classification for B2B or B2C, intra or inter state, reverse charge checks, TDS applicability validated during posting, recurring entries scheduled.
+- Recording and classification: bank feeds or imports matched to invoices, GST classification for B2B or B2C, intra or inter state, reverse charge checks, TDS applicability validated during posting, recurring entries scheduled.
+E-invoicing IRN generation is handled inline where applicable.

 Roles and responsibilities, who does what

-• What the business provides: source documents like invoices, bills, and contracts, bank statements or view access, payroll inputs, OTPs or access for portals, approvals for payments and returns, review of reports, and major accounting judgments.
+- What the business provides: source documents like invoices, vendor bills, and contracts.
+Bank statements or view access.
+Payroll inputs.
+OTPs or access for portals.
+Approvals for payments and returns.
+Review of reports.
+Major accounting judgments such as provisioning decisions.

-• What the virtual accounting team handles: chart of accounts, postings, reconciliations and schedules, return workings and filing post approval, monthly financial statements and MIS, audit ready trails and schedules, due date reminders and follow ups.
+- What the virtual accounting team handles: chart of accounts setup and maintenance, transaction postings, reconciliations and schedules, return workings and filing post approval, monthly financial statements and MIS, audit ready trails and schedules, due date reminders and follow ups.

 Outputs you receive and when